Why it was developed

+The NPCC working group has collected significant information, feedback and research that suggests a need to introduce specific areas to cater for the unique needs of the emergency services.
 As a result, Dr Ian Hesketh was asked to work with leading academics, staff networks and Public Health England to design the first ever sector-specific self-assessment – ‘The Blue Light Wellbeing Framework’.

 The Framework represents an up-to-date and ambitious standard for employers to self-assess against, so that their subsequent strategy and interventions are based on evidence of need, and also what is proven (evidence-based) to improve outcomes.

-The Blue Light Wellbeing Framework is grounded in robust academic research on what works in relation to wellbeing in policing, coupled with expert guidance from Public Health England.
+It is grounded in robust academic research on what works in relation to wellbeing in policing, coupled with expert guidance from Public Health England.
 This Framework provides invaluable contemporary guidance, advice and support in the key areas of leadership, environment and resilience, including some of the emerging risks faced by staff, such as exposure to indecent imagery.
 This can be adapted to issues faced across blue light services.

 It’s overarching focus is on creating a positive working environment in which the workforce can draw meaning and purpose from what is both a challenging and hugely rewarding profession.
 Using guidance within the Framework, all services can embed wellbeing into daily business, avoiding it being seen as a nice-to-do or an add-on.